Everyone's Asking For Guava Nails, The New Way To Wear Cat-Eye Polish For Summer

 What are guava nails?

-The most popular iteration is a cat-eye finish: “The colors are layered using ombré techniques, jelly finishes, or magnetic cat-eye effects to mimic the fruit’s juicy texture and natural glow,” says Streets.
-Rather than leaning overly neon and bright, this version of guava nails feels undeniably cooler, and there are so many ways to wear it, too.
+The most popular iteration is a cat-eye finish: “The colours are layered using ombré techniques, jelly finishes or magnetic cat-eye effects to mimic the fruit’s juicy texture and natural glow,” says Streets.
+Rather than leaning overly neon and bright, this version of guava nails feels undeniably cooler and there are so many ways to wear it, too.
 “Rather than having the cat-eye all over the nails, you can scale it down and apply it just to the middle of the nail or go for a guava nail tip or half moon,” suggests London-based nail technician Metta Francis.

 How do you create guava nails?

-If you’re heading to the salon for this look, it’s all about layering different colors and finishes for that multidimensional effect.
-“Layer on a soft green magnetic shimmer gel and use a magnet to manipulate the pigment for a cat-eye effect, then apply a pink or coral, sheer jelly formula to the center of the nail for that juicy, fruit-inspired finish,” explains Streets.
+If you’re heading to the salon for this look, it’s all about layering different colours and finishes for that multidimensional effect.
+“Layer on a soft green magnetic shimmer gel and use a magnet to manipulate the pigment for a cat-eye effect, then apply a pink or coral, sheer jelly formula to the centre of the nail for that juicy, fruit-inspired finish,” explains Streets.

 AdvertisementADVERTISEMENT